-We live in a small village in Western New York, and every year the village shuts down for its Indendpence Day Celebration.
-The main street is lined with food and craft vendors, the tennis court is turned into a fun zone for the kids with bouncy houses and slides and in the gazebo has a live band plays all day.
+We live in a small village in Western New York, and every year the village shuts down for its Independence Day Celebration.
+The main street is lined with food and craft vendors, the tennis court is turned into a fun zone for the kids with bouncy houses and slides, and in the gazebo, a live band plays all day.

-In the morning there is a 5K walk/run for those of us who are in shape and a parade for the kids later in the day.
+In the morning, there is a 5K walk/run for those in shape, and later in the day, a parade for the kids.
 Of course, the evening finishes off with a fantastic fireworks display.

-Since we live only two blocks from the park in the village that makes our house a hub of activity on the 4th of July.
-This year we kept it simple with hot dogs, hamburgers, fruit, desserts and one more thing corn on the cob cooked on a campfire.
+Since we live only two blocks from the park in the village, our house is a hub of activity on the 4th of July.
+This year, we kept it simple with hot dogs, hamburgers, fruit, desserts, and one more thing, corn on the cob cooked on a campfire.

-It sure was a fun day and this is the first time that I ever cooked corn on a campfire so I thought I would explain how I mastered this.
+It sure was a fun day, and this was the first time I ever cooked corn over a campfire, so I thought I would explain how I mastered it.

 How to cook corn on a campfire:

-First I soaked the corn with the husks on for 5 hours in my large stock pot.
-Two hours before we wanted to eat I started a fire in my Landmann Firepit.
-I needed to let it burn down so there was almost no flames just hot wood.
+First, I soaked the corn with the husks on for 5 hours in my large stock pot.
+Two hours before we wanted to eat, I started a fire in my Firepit.
+I needed to let it burn down so there were almost no flames, just hot wood.

-My firepit came with a grill top so this made it easy for me.
+My fire pit came with a grill top, so this made it easy for me.
 I set the ears of corn on the grill top and turned them every 10 minutes for 30 minutes.
-I used my Ove' Glove to turn the corn.
-Then I peeled off the husks for some hot, juicy and delicious corn.
+I used my Grilling Gloves to turn the corn.
+Then I peeled the husks off some hot, juicy, delicious corn.

 This method will also work very well on a gas or charcoal grill.
 I think the key is to keep turning them every 10 minutes.